 Rs.
 50/- per person to be paid as Nepal entry fee at Kalipokhri.
 This is collected by the local villagers who seem to have formed an association there to raise funds from passing tourist vehicles.

 Still Digital Camera: Rs.
 100/-; Video Camera: Rs.
 400/-

 Contact nos. of Singalila Land Rover Association: 8145822708; 9800667075; 9647790545

-There are several places to stay along the route.
-GTA (Gorkhaland Territorial Administration, erstwhile DGHC) lodges and trekker huts are available at places like Tonglu, Gairibas, Sandakphu and Phalut.
+GTA (Gorkhaland Territorial Administration) lodges and trekker huts are available at places like Tonglu, Gairibas, Sandakphu and Phalut.
 For booking rooms/beds in GTA lodges, you can visit one of the GTA tourism offices (see Tourism Centers

 will usually book you in private lodges.
-However they offer packages including transport and stay (food is optional).
+However they offer packages including pickup/drop at NJP or Bagdogra, Land Rover booking, and stay (while food is optional).

 Private lodges and huts are available at Meghma, Tumling, Jhaubari, Gairibas, Kalipokhri and Sandakphu.
 Shikhar Lodge